Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 3. Research plan (max 3 pages excluding references, Arial, font 12).
 The plan should consist of: abstract, background and significance, aims and hypotheses, implementation plan, research environment, timetable and funding plan.

 The research plan should follow the guidelines for the responsible conduct of research (see Responsible Conduct of Research (RCR) | Finnish National Board on Research Integrity TENK).
 The research plans can be checked with the Turnitin OriginalityCheck plagiarism detection software.
-The use of artificial intelligence (AI) to assist in the preparation of the research plan should be clearly indicated in the research plan.
+The use of artificial intelligence (AI) to assist in the preparation of the research plan should be clearly stated and the manner in which it has been utilized must be reported.
+Please see instructions of AI use in doctoral research.

-• The applicant should have two supervisors with at least one supervisor affiliated with University of Turku and holding the UTU -account to use the UGIS system (UGIS-supervisor).
+The applicant should have two supervisors with at least one supervisor affiliated with University of Turku and holding the UTU -account to use the UGIS system (UGIS-supervisor).

-• One member in the follow-up committee should be well familiar with the practicalities of doctoral training in the faculty and TuDMM.
+One member in the follow-up committee should be well familiar with the practicalities of doctoral training in the faculty and TuDMM.

-• The follow-up committee consist of the doctoral researcher’s supervisors, and two to three other researchers who have completed a doctoral degree and are familiar with the topic of the candidate’s research.
+The follow-up committee consist of the doctoral researcher’s supervisors, and two to three other researchers who have completed a doctoral degree and are familiar with the topic of the candidate’s research.
 Two of these other members must come from outside the doctoral researcher’s own research group.
 Please refer to the faculty website for more detailed instructions.

-• To plan the theoretical studies, take into account the Learning outcomes of TuDMM and your career plans.
+To plan the theoretical studies, take into account the learning outcomes of TuDMM and your career plans.

-2. Degree certificate(s) and transcript(s) of study records
+5. Degree certificate(s) and transcript(s) of study records

-b.)
-If you have completed your former degree(s) that make you eligible for doctoral studies at a higher education institution abroad (i.e. outside of Finland), you must attach the following items to the electronic application form:
+b) If you have completed your former degree(s) that make you eligible for doctoral studies at a higher education institution abroad (i.e. outside of Finland), you must attach the following items to the electronic application form:

-• Scans of the original degree certificate or the original electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate in the same language as the degree was completed in)
+Scans of the original degree certificate or the original electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate in the same language as the degree was completed in)

-• Scans of the original transcript of records or the original electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree in the same language as the degree was completed in)
+Scans of the original transcript of records or the original electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree in the same language as the degree was completed in)

-• Other original educational documents which may be of relevance in the student selection (e.g. studies you have completed outside the degree that are related to the right to study you are applying for).
+Other original educational documents which may be of relevance in the student selection (e.g. studies you have completed outside the degree that are related to the right to study you are applying for).

-• If the original degree certificates and other educational documents are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
-An official translation here refers to a translation of the educational documents issued by the awarding institution or a translation made by an authorized translator.
-A transcript of records or degree certificate in English can be replaced by a Diploma Supplement (DS) awarded by a European educational institution if it contains the information about completed courses and other study attainments.
+If the original degree certificates or transcripts of study records are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
+An official translation here refers to a translation of the educational documents issued by the awarding institution and a translation made by an authorised translator.
+A transcript of study records and degree certificate in English can be replaced by a Diploma Supplement awarded by a European educational institution if it contains the information about completed courses and other study attainments.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 March 2026 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 9 September 2026 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
 Instructions on delivering certificates and country-specific requirements.

 NB!
 Please keep your original degree certificates and other relevant educational documents at hand during the application process.